 NSS and the traditional NetWare file system run side-by-side.
 You can create up to 64 NetWare volumes or 256 NSS and NetWare volumes combined, including Sys.
 The choice is yours as long as you have at least one NetWare volume, Sys, on each server.
-See "Advantages Over the NetWare File System" on page 5.
+See "Advantages Over the NetWare File System" on page 14.

 - NSS volumes mount rapidly and with less RAM than ever before.
 You can mount any number of NSS volumes and any size NSS volume with as little as 1 MB RAM.
-See "Quick NSS Volume Mounts" on page 3. - u NSS is now the default method for mounting CD-ROMs as volumes, offering much faster access to multiple CD-ROM drives installed in towers.
+See "Quick NSS Volume Mounts" on page 13. - NSS is now the default method for mounting CD-ROMs as volumes, offering much faster access to multiple CD-ROM drives installed in towers.

-Before you begin, first read Chapter 1, "Understanding," on page 1 to become familiar with NSS, then go to "Planning and Setup Examples" on page 30 for examples of how to create an NSS volume.
+Before you begin, first read "Understanding" on page 11 to become familiar with NSS, then go to "Planning and Setup Examples" on page 35 for examples of how to create an NSS volume.